Bloc/jottly-checkpoints/00-introduction-to-jottly.md

 CSS (Cascading Style Sheets) provides a presentation layer for HTML.
 CSS defines how HTML elements are styled and positioned.

 [CSS Zen Garden](http://www.csszengarden.com/) showcases how powerful CSS can be in defining the look and feel of web site of content.
 Take some time to look at a few examples, like [Dan Mall's Garments](http://www.csszengarden.com/220/), [Trent Walton's Apothecary](http://www.csszengarden.com/218/) and [Elliot Jay Stocks' Screen Filler](http://www.csszengarden.com/217/).
+You can create drastically different pages by simply applying different CSS to the same HTML.

 CSS syntax is comprised of selectors, properties and values.
 For example: